dimi309/small3d/README.md

 ## small3d on mobile

+On Android, small3d runs on Vulkan and OpenGL ES.
+OpenGL ES is recommended because Vulkan  still has some issues on quite a few Android devices.
+On iOS, small3d only runs on Vulkan (using MoltenVK).
+OpenGL ES is not used, since it has been deprecated on that platform.
-You can build small3d for mobile platforms by executing either `build-android` or `build-ios` from the scripts directory.
+You can build small3d for mobile platforms by executing either `build-android` or  `build-ios` from the `scripts` directory.
+Then you can use the test projects in the `android` and `ios` directories to check if everything works, or as a starting point for your own projects.
 Note that, while with the desktop edition of small3d I use GLFW for windowing functionalities and I/O, on mobile I access the native infrastructure directly.

 ## Referenced libraries